Arrive at any time.

-Join a youth-led tour through Delhi held by G Adventures-supported project, City Walk, before an afternoon orientation walk in Old Delhi.
-Take the overnight train to Bikaner.
+Gain a unique perspective of Delhi on a youth-led tour with G Adventures-supported City Walk project.
+Afterward, embark through Old Delhi experiencing the historic and cultural side of this vibrant city while visiting the "Great Mosque" and Sikh temple.
+In the evening, board an overnight train and wake up in Bikaner.
 Enjoy a youth-led walking tour of Delhi with G Adventures-supported project, City Walk.
 This tour offers a unique perspective of Delhi while supporting at-risk youth.

 Afterwards, an orientation walk takes you through Old Delhi to experience some of the history and culture of this vibrant city.